What are the rules and requirements for creating and using passwords and passphrases at Virginia Tech?

 - Voicemail passwords for Avaya telephones: 365 days after the password was set or last changed

-For instructions on changing any of your passwords, see Changing My Password.
+For instructions on changing any of your passwords, see Changing or Resetting My Password.

 Passwords that are created or changed are valid for up to 12 months before they need to be changed again.
 If you log on to a Virginia Tech service with an expired password, you will be prompted and required to change the expired password before you can access the service.